minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 tileX: The x position of the tile..<br/>
 tileY: The y position of the tile.<br/>
 **Returns**<br/>
-CSV with columns polygon, [columns of area per class] and total area.
+CSV with columns polygon, [columns of area per class], total area date from and date to.

 <a id='data_index'></a>
 ## /data/spectral